MicroStrategy/mstrio-py/README.md

 ```

 Finally, note that updating datasets that were _not_ created using the REST API is not supported.

+##### Certify a dataset
+Use `Dataset.certify()` to certify / decertify an existing dataset.
+Note that this will only work for datasets created using mstrio or any other client leveraging MicroStrategy REST API.

 ## More resources
 - [Tutorials for mstrio][mstr_datasci_comm]